Preheat the oven to 425F and preparing a baking pan with nonstick cooking spray.

 In a large skillet, heat oil over medium heat and cook the onion until tender.
 Add the garlic and cook for 1 more minute.
 Add the spinach and cook until wilted and most liquid has evaporated.

-Remove from the liquid and stir in the mustard; set aside.
+Remove from heat and drain off any remaining liquid and stir in the mustard; set aside.